ekcorso/barbell-math/README.md

 **Bonus: you'll also gain some perspective on your lifting prowess by having it expressed as a quantity of cats.**

 ## About
-BarbellMath is a calculator that determines the quantities of various plates needed to load a barbell to a specified weight.
+Barbell-Math is a calculator that determines the quantities of various plates needed to load a barbell to a specified weight.
 This app is available for download in the [App Store](https://apps.apple.com/us/app/barbell-math/id1576083820).

 ## Features
 - **Bar Selection:** Choose from standard bar sizes.